snarflakes/PiEthereumWallet/README.md

 # A Permissionless Self-Banking (Ethereum),Currency Trading Device.
 Safe.Global MultiSig enabled
 A Decentralized Ethereum Hardware Wallet (Raspberry Pi inside) with contract direct token Swap and physically transferrable private key.
                         Warning: NOT AUDITED.
 Do not use to store substantial quantities of funds.
+                        **I had to deactivate the included infura API as it was being spammed.
+Please generate your own free infura API number and replace it in the code at the beginning.

 Bringing the blockchain to physical life, using swappable private key containing microSD cards, clicky buttons, open source code, and a bright informative display, this device makes for a great way to educate others, onboard, build, and swap tokens.
 Super easy build! no coding experience needed!